Rensvandeschoot/software-overview-machine-learning-for-screening-text/README.md

 | Software | Open-Source | Published | Documentation | Type of ML | Control over ML | Multi-user |
 |:--------:|:-----------:|:---------:|:-------------:|:----------:|:---------------:|:----------:|

+:white_check_mark: Yes/Implemented
+:x: No/Not implemented
+:zap: With some effort (add a :link: to more explaination)
+:grey_question: Unknown (requires an issue)

 # Software